 Pure Christmas deliciousness!
 Melt-in-your-mouth Gingerbread Gooey Butter Cookies baked from scratch and spiced just right for the Christmas holiday.
 Each nibble immediately brings back fond childhood memories of freshly baked gingerbread cake or cookies at Christmastime.
 Buttery, light yet moist and tender-crumbed, sweetened just right and full of spiced flavor.
 The powdered sugar even acts as an icing making this gingerbread cookie recipe incredibly easy as well as tasty.
 And you just can’t have one!
 Included is a scrumptious and irresistible gluten free variation.
 Add these fun gingerbread cookies to your holiday cookie tray and watch them quickly disappear.
 Everyone will rave!

-- 2¼ cups plus 1 tablespoon (about 280 grams) pure organic unbleached all-purpose flour, such as Hodgson Mill®
+- 2¼ cups plus 1 tablespoon (about 280 g) pure organic unbleached all-purpose flour, such as Hodgson Mill®

-- ½ cup (100 grams) packed organic light or dark brown cane sugar
+- ½ cup (100 g) packed organic light or dark brown cane sugar

 - 1 tablespoon (15 ml) organic unsulphured molasses, such as Wholesome!™

 - 1 teaspoon (5 ml) pure vanilla extract

 - ¼ teaspoon (1.25 ml) pure almond extract or Fiori di Sicilia extract

 - ½ teaspoon (2.4 g) fine-grain sea salt